 Another option is financing your business through other means, like small business loans.
 Plenty of business financing companies do not require high credit scores, personal guarantees, or more than six months in business.
 Also, the occasional slow month won’t automatically disqualify you from competitive interest rates or longer terms.

-If Brex declined your application because of your cash flow, you just have to find a business financing company that specializes in your financial circumstances.
+If Brex declined your application because of your cash flow, you have to find a business financing company specializing in your financial circumstances.

 Making Your Decision